mangdangroboticsclub/QuadrupedRobot/Doc/guide/software_installation.rst

 1. Put the SD card into your desktop / laptop.
 ###############################################

-2. Download this version of Ubuntu 18.04.5 LTS
+2. Download this version of Ubuntu 21.10
 #################################################################

-Download Ubuntu server version 64bit image(NOT including desktop).
-Use `this version <https://drive.google.com/file/d/1dBjgWEJNBan4NsPyrdhViQJymkSypeIp/view?usp=sharing>`_ so everyone is using the same version.
+Download Ubuntu21.10 server version 64bit image(NOT including desktop).
+Use `this version <https://drive.google.com/file/d/1JVtjFTKE6FloG3giyMN_VuS0dKt4n2xq/view?usp=sharing>`_ so everyone is using the same version.
 Unzip and extract the file.
-You can also check the version from `ubuntu offical website. <https://releases.ubuntu.com/bionic/>`_
+You can also check the version from `ubuntu offical website. <https://ubuntu.com/download/raspberry-pi>`_

 3. Use `etcher <https://www.balena.io/etcher/>`_ to flash the card.
 ##########################################################################################

-* For quick start, you can also download the  `pre-installed image <https://drive.google.com/file/d/16pfS7e765MsS6gidacJCiBaMOjwlPwq-/view?usp=sharing>`_ , (username: ubuntu ,  password: mangdang ) flash it into the card, then skip all the following steps and start to calibarte the Pupper Mini.
+* For quick start, you can also download the  `pre-installed image <https://drive.google.com/file/d/1hgohjpwbL9VGBdQ3Neu987gn56t0q4en/view?usp=sharing>`_ , (username: ubuntu ,  password: mangdang ) flash it into the card, then skip all the following steps and start to calibarte the Pupper Mini.

 * If you are using the recommended etcher, this is the start-up menu.
-Select ubuntu-18.04.5-preinstalled-server-arm64+raspi4.img (file inside zip )and the SD card.
+Select ubuntu-21.10-preinstalled-server-arm64+raspi.img (file inside zip )and the SD card.

 .. image:: ../_static/flash1.png
     :align: center